scivision/mumps/README.md

 Numerous build options are available as in the following sections.
 Most users can just use the defaults.

 **autobuild prereqs**
-The -Dautobuild=true CMake default will download and build a local copy of Lapack and/or Scalapack if missing or broken.
+The `-Dautobuild=true` CMake default will download and build a local copy of Lapack and/or Scalapack if missing or broken.

 **MPI / non-MPI**
 For systems where MPI, BLACS and SCALAPACK are not available, or where non-parallel execution is suitable, the default parallel can be disabled at CMake configure time by option -Dparallel=false.

-Precision: The default precision is "s;d" meaning real float64 and float32.
-The build-time parameter
+Precision: The default precision is "s;d" covering float64 and float32.
+The build-time parameter:

 ```sh
 cmake -Darith="s;d"